(syllabus and calendar)

 for (initialization; condition; increment) statement;

-Another example, this time in an if statement.
+Another example of using a logical operator to enrich the conditional test, this time in an if statement.

 Infinite Loop